Want to make a difference on campus? Join UGBC!

 There are three main ways to get involved as a first-year student:

 - First-year Senate Seats: Run in a class-wide election to be elected to one of the five available first-year Senate seats in the Student Assembly, UGBC's Legislative Branch.
 In the Student Assembly, you will have the opportunity to work on creating and implementing major policy initiatives while representing your class.
 The elections themselves will take place in September with dates still to be determined.
 Prior to the elections there will be a mandatory info session for those intending to run.
 Email the Elections Committe at firstname.lastname@example.org or check out the Elections Committee on MyBC for more information!

-- UGBC Leadership Academy (ULA): ULA is a program for first-year students that serves to assist with the transition into the BC community and as an introduction to UGBC.
+- Undergraduate Leadership Academy (ULA): ULA is a program for first-year students that serves to assist with the transition into the BC community and as an introduction to UGBC.
 ULA aims to assist with the formation of UGBC's future leaders through discussions, direct mentorship, and lasting friendships.
-Applications will be open soon, so be sure to check them out, and email the directors - Melissa Wayoike (email@example.com) or Dustin Thomas (firstname.lastname@example.org) - for more information!
+Applications will be open soon, so be sure to check them out, and email the directors - Tiffany Oluoch (email@example.com) or Drew Boland (firstname.lastname@example.org) - for more information!

-- General Member in the AHANA Leadership Council (ALC) or GLBTQ Leadership Council (GLC): ALC & GLC weekly meetings are open to the public and any student is welcome to join as a general coordinator to get involved.
-For more information about GLC contact Nicholas Massimino (email@example.com) ; for ALC contact Taraun Frontis (firstname.lastname@example.org).
+- General Member in the AHANA+ Leadership Council (ALC) or GLBTQ+ Leadership Council (GLC): ALC & GLC weekly meetings are open to the public and any student is welcome to join as a general coordinator to get involved.
+For more information about GLC contact Chris Ramirez (email@example.com) or Symone Varnado (firstname.lastname@example.org) ; for ALC contact Michael Osaghae (email@example.com).